 4th* — World Cancer Day

-4th — Time to Talk Day, for mental health (UK)
+4th — Wear Red Day, for congenital heart disease (UK)

 5th* — World Nutella Day

 6th — British Yorkshire Pudding Day, first Sunday in February